qir-alliance/qat/docs/src/QuickStart/running-qat.md

 ```

 The file `target-def.yaml` sets the behaviour of QAT, whereas `-S` tells QAT to
-emit human readible LLVM code (as opposed to the binary format).
+emit human readable LLVM code (as opposed to the binary format).
 The output file
 is specified by `-o` and finally, a list of one or more input files is given for
 QAT to process.
 Providing more than a single input file, QAT will link these
 into a single intermediate representation.